jclo/rview/_dist/README.md

 });
 ```

-`RView` support the `hyperscript` language.
+`RView` supports the `hyperscript` language.
 You can use it to describe your component if you wish.

 ### A More Sophisticated Hello